creare-com/podpac/doc/source/user/coordinates.md

 ```

 Unlike xarray, podpac coordinate values are always either `float` or `np.datetime64`.
 For convenience, podpac
-automatically converts datetime strings (such as `'2018-01-01'` to np.datetime64.
+automatically converts datetime strings such as `'2018-01-01'` to `np.datetime64`.
 In addition, the allowed dimensions
 are `'lat'`, `'lon'`, `'time'`, and `'alt'`.

 ## Coordinate Creation